Insurance guide · Verified July 2026

 What does HRT cost if you have no insurance?

-- Cheapest $0-consult route: Winona — compounded estrogen tablets $54/mo, consults and shipping included ≈ $648/year.
-Compounded, not FDA-approved — know the difference before choosing on price alone.
+- Cheapest all-inclusive ($0 consult): Winona: compounded estrogen tablets $54/mo, consults and shipping included ≈ $648/year.
+Compounded, not FDA-approved.
+Know the difference before choosing on price alone.

 Full cross-provider price table, including the anchor-pricing patterns providers use to look cheaper than they are, on the HRT cost page.